Best Offbeat Destinations to Visit in India in March 2024

 Orchha, Madhya Pradesh:

 Located in the heart of Madhya Pradesh, is a hidden gem that’s steeped in history and culture.
+Makes for a brilliant offbeat destination to visit in March, in India.
 The town is dotted with stunning medieval palaces, temples, and forts, each with its own unique story to tell.
 The Orchha Fort, built in the 16th century, is a grand structure that offers breathtaking views of the Betwa River and the surrounding countryside.
 The Jahangir Mahal, another magnificent palace built by the Bundela Rajputs, is a fine example of Indo-Islamic architecture.
 The Ram Raja Temple, dedicated to Lord Rama, is another must-visit attraction that’s revered by locals and visitors alike.